-- Neck pain that feels like a nagging soreness.
-This can occur during the first 2 to 3 weeks after your treatment, but it depends on the amount of thyroid tissue still in your neck.
-A mild pain reliever such as acetaminophen (Tylenol®) should help.
-In very rare cases, the treatment can cause enough swelling to make it hard to breathe.
+- Discomfort in your neck.
+This can happen during the first 2 to 3 weeks after your treatment, but it depends on the amount of thyroid tissue still in your neck.
+An over-the-counter pain reliever, such as acetaminophen (Tylenol®), should help.
+In very rare cases, the treatment can cause swelling in your neck that makes it hard for you to breathe.
 This is a serious condition.

-If you have trouble breathing, go to your nearest hospital emergency room immediately.
-Have them call your doctor at Memorial Sloan Kettering Cancer Center (MSK).Back to top
+If you have trouble breathing, go to the nearest emergency room right away.
+Have them call your doctor at Memorial Sloan Kettering (MSK).

 Follow-up Care After Your Treatment

-American Cancer Society
+American Cancer Society (ACS)